Skip to content

 How the scam started can help

-If the concern began with an email or fake login page, compare phishing scams.
-If it began with a text message, compare smishing scams.
+If the concern began with an email or fake login page, start with phishing scams.
+If it began with a text message, start with smishing scams.

-If a caller or pop-up led you to install a remote-access tool, compare tech support scams.
+If a caller or pop-up led you to install a remote-access tool, start with tech support scams.

 Common questions